 WWL will be responsible for completing the landscaped areas around the wharewaka (excluding operational requirements in direct association with the wharewaka).
-This has historically included increased declamation of the existing lagoon, landscaping treatment in the area previously known as the 'mound' and the construction of a bridge landing from the City to Sea Bridge in the Odlin plaza.
-WWL has budgeted for a scaled back landscape solution in this area.
-It may be that the original landscape design is implemented in its entirety over a staggered period.
-WWL has yet to complete its considerations and consequent recommendation for this work.
-The revised design will be presented back to SPC for approval.
+This includes increased declamation of the existing lagoon and landscaping treatment in the area previously known as the 'mound'.
+The construction of a bridge landing from the City to Sea Bridge in the Odlin plaza is planned to be completed as a second stage of this project.